 (iii) Anomalous position of lanthanides and actinides in periodic table.

-(vi) It didn't explained the cause of periodicity.
+(vi) It didn't explain the cause of periodicity.